 AGENDA

-The conference is a two-day face-to-face event where delegates hear directly from industry-leading speakers on how business sustainability can influence their bottom line.
+The conference is a two-day virtual event where delegates hear directly from industry-leading speakers on how business sustainability can influence their bottom line.
 The first day will focus on identifying immediate actionable challenges and the second day will look ahead at layering the groundwork for long-term policy, infrastructure and financial strategies.

 If you would like to be considered as a potential speaker for 2025, contact mia.stanbridge@akabomedia.co.uk